hipe/tmx/lib/skylab/face/doc/issues/027-reflection.md

 we get either a `yes` or `no` for it.

-For example, by definition, any API action that is implemented via a simple Proc does not *have* the `emit` facet because by definition (and by design and de facto) such an API Action instance cannot emit any events, nor can one such API action (the formal one) declare that it emits any events.
+For example, by definition, any API action that is implemented via a simple Proc does not *have* the `call_digraph_listeners` facet because by definition (and by design and de facto) such an API Action instance cannot call_digraph_listeners any events, nor can one such API action (the formal one) declare that it emits any events.
 We could say that emits nothing but rather we want to conceptualize it as meaningless (or not..).